Kiichiro Toyoda: Under occupation and Kiichiro's actions

 Japan accepted the Potsdam Declaration on August 14, 1945, which brought the war to an end on the following day, 15th in Japan.
 Postwar Japan was occupied by GHQ (General Headquarters).
 In terms of the automobile industry, GHQ did not allow a Japanese automobile company to make passenger cars except for trucks.
 Like this, Kiichiro still faced difficult problems.
 However, he did not lose in this hard situation.
 He took a leading place and took many actions for the restoration of the Japanese automotive industry.
 First, in November 1945, he established an umbrella organization for the automotive industry (自動車統括団体) initiatively and he became the chairman of the organization.
-In the following year, he negotiated with GHQ by himself, and made GHQ admit that the new organization was different from the one of the wartime.
+In the following year, he negotiated with GHQ by himself, and made GHQ admit that the new organization was different from that of wartime.
 Kiichiro also invited representatives of distribution companies nationwide to Koromo.
 He gave speeches about policy changes at Toyota Motor Corporation and proceeded with talks for the recovery of the automobile industry.
 His forceful speeches impressed the representatives.
 These actions show how much he was passionate about the car and the automobile industry and justified him acting on the behalf of the automobile industry.
 In addition, after the war, many dealers of each company were released from control and became independent.
 Some of these dealers' companies restarted as Toyota dealerships and were able to back to the prewar company.
 This shows how much he was trusted as the president of Toyota Motor Corporation by the owners of the dealerships.
 In fact, Kiichiro valued relationship with dealerships, so he usually communicated with people directly and dealt with problems as soon as possible if they suggested.

 Hard situation

 However, producing and selling cars was still difficult.
 Raw materials and parts were not immediately available in the poor period after the war, and it was harder to obtain cheap and high-quality genuine parts than before.
 The production of trucks did not reach the monthly production goal of 500 cars.
-In 1945, the annual production volume was 3275 units, and in the following year, 5821units.
+In 1945, the annual production volume was 3275 units, and in the following year, 5821 units.
 Although the production of passenger cars was prohibited, research for passenger cars was allowed by the GHQ.
 Also, as a part of the occupation policy, the automobile company was contracted to repair United States military vehicles in Japan, which was a good opportunity for Toyota employees, including Kiichiro, to learn more about the structure of American cars.
-They analized and absorbed the advanced parts of American cars, and then used them as a reference for the development of their own passenger car.
+They analyzed and absorbed the advanced parts of American cars, and then used them as a reference for the development of their own passenger car.
 Kiichiro kept working hard to develop the Japanese automobile industry, even under the adverse circumstances of the postwar period.